metahkg/metahkg/README.md

 This open-source project was created primarily because of me being unable to register a lihkg account as a high school student.

 Currently, it aims to be a fully featured alternative to lihkg.
-However, I might also add other useful features.
+However, I might also add (and I have added) other useful features.

 As contrasted with lihkg, metahkg is open to everyone and anyone can create an account with a email address, no matter issued by a university or not.

 ## Repos

-This repository contains four sub-repositories:
+This repository contains five sub-repositories:

 - metahkg-web
 - metahkg-server
 - metahkg-links
 - metahkg-api
+- rlp-proxy-rewrite

 Projects on the same branch should follow a same major version.
 Note that there might be delays, make sure to pull new changes from the sub-repositories, as this repository is not frequently updated.